gsimpso4/StationDataLoader/README.md

 #### Concepts:
 A stationDataSnap is a set of measurements of the state of all of the reporting stations at a point in time.
-StationData, such as SD14.Rdata, is composed of a sequence of days on which station data has been gathered.
+StationData is composed of a sequence of days on which station data has been gathered.
 The data for each day comprises a time-sequence of stationDataSnaps

+Routines assume that raw station data, in the form of .csv files, are held in a directory such as "..\\..\\Data\\Station Data\\Station Status 2014 15 mins Cleansed\\"

 ####Scripts
 Normally these should be run in the order mentioned.